 Think of your life as a party and remember: life is meant to be enjoyed, not endured.

 No matter what age you are, every day provides a new opportunity to do something new:

 We can’t stop the inevitable.
-I hate to break it to you but we’re all going to die.
+We’re all going to die.
 The question is: what are you going to do while you’re alive?

-Life is precious.
-If you believe you’re having a midlife crisis, take a minute to examine what’s really going on.
-I would argue that it’s not really a crisis at all.
+Take a minute to examine what’s really going on, and you may find it’s not really a crisis at all.
 In fact, there’s a good chance it’s the perfect time to create the life you’ve always wanted.
 No excuses.

 |The Atlantic: How the Midlife Crisis Came to Be